Why are the Emory Libraries changing our journal subscriptions with Elsevier?

 What is happening to Clinics titles?

-We will no longer subscribe directly Clinics titles on ScienceDirect, but these titles will remain accessible via Clinical Key.
+We will no longer subscribe directly to most Clinics titles on ScienceDirect, but these titles will remain accessible via Clinical Key, along with a good number

 Have other libraries taken similar measures?